OSCNWeb/oscn-news/_posts/2017-12-18-in-memoriam-mike-evans.md

 Mike carried that same kindness to the AOC in his treatment of employees and district court personnel.
 His support of the Alternative Dispute Resolution/Early Settlement Mediation program continued after the AOC with his training and involvement as a mediator for the program.
 He recently participated in the annual Volunteer Mediator Summit this past October.

-Funeral arrangements are pending with Jackson Funeral Home of Frederick.
-The memorial service will be held at the First Baptist Church in Frederick.
-Details will be provided when they are confirmed.
+The memorial service will be held at the First Baptist Church in Frederick on Thursday, December 21, at 10:00 a.m.